 This product consists of independent potentiostat/galvanostat channels for testing battery materials and other electrochemical applications, and is intended to provide an economical solution for applications requiring high‐precision measurements and fast data sampling.
 All Arbin testing systems come with a PC pre-loaded with our MITS Pro and Data Watcher software for creating test profiles, real‐time data monitoring, and data plotting & analysis.

-Electrochemical Impedance Spectroscopy (EIS) is optionally available on all channels and is multiplexed internally.
+Electrochemical Impedance Spectroscopy (EIS) is optionally available on all channels up to 2MHZ and is multiplexed internally.
 This means you never have to change connections when performing EIS on the tester.

 - Life Cycle Testing